-There are many things you can do if you’ve been scammed on Craigslist and what you decide to do is contingent on each situation.
-We advise that you assess all of your options and select the best solution(s) to your particular scenario.
+There are many things you can do if you’ve been scammed on Craigslist, but the best option for you is contingent on your situation.
+Minor issues may be handled by contacting the seller, but in some cases, it’s best to seek legal assistance and make formal fraud reports.
+It may take some time, but you can get your money back in many instances.
+We advise that you assess all of your options and select the best solution(s) for your particular scenario.

 This is usually suggested as the first order of business, so as to ensure that the post and potentially the user are removed from the site.
 If you need to report a scam or suspect that a current posting might be connected to scam, you can reach out to Craigslist directly.
 Additionally, if the listing is still active, you may flag it by clicking the link at the top of the post that reads “prohibited,” at which point it’s susceptible to automatic deletion.